 This paper is aimed to help evaluate regulatory compliance of AI systems by providing methodologies and control objectives to be included in data protection audits for processes that incorporate AI components or solutions.

-ICO recently released the beta version of the AI and Data Protection Risk Toolkit, which contains risk statements to help organizations using AI to correctly assess the risk of their processing practices.
+ICO recently launched its updated AI and Data Protection Risk Toolkit, which contains risk statements to help organizations using AI to correctly assess the risk of their processing practices.
 The toolkit provides suggestions and practical steps for technical and organizational measures used to mitigate risks and demonstrate compliance with applicable data protection laws.
 It further includes references to other core resources.
-Release of the final version of the toolkit is planned for December 2021.

 - 5/5/2020 – ICO, “Explaining Decisions Made with AI”

 This detailed guidance released by the ICO in cooperation with the lan Turing Institute gives businesses practical advice to explain the legal framework and effects of AI decisionmaking processes and the necessary considerations for compliance with existing data protection laws.

 - 10/4/2022 – White House Office of Science and Technology Policy, “Blueprint for an AI Bill of Rights”